schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

 Combining Bits of Colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Write a program that sets each pixel's blue intensity to be an eighth of the original green value plus an eighth of the original red value.
-The red and green intensities should remain the same as in the original image. *Note that if you do this in Thonny, you need to make sure you convert back into an integer after you divide!*
+The red and green intensities should remain the same as in the original image.

  .. activecode::  practice_problem_combining_colors
     :nocodelens: